ModDota/moddota.github.io/_articles/scripting/Typescript/tooltip-generator.md

 In the base form of the localization generator, each localization goes into one of three categories:
 * Standard Tooltips: Everything that isn't an ability or a modifier.
 Has no predefined key structure, and can be everything.
 The above examples are Standard Tooltips.
 Those are the most simple types of KVs.

-* Ability Tooltips: All abilities adhere to the key structure of "DOTA_Tooltip_ability_abilityname".
-They also have predefined suffix keys such as _Description, _Lore, _Note0 etc. A single ability tooltip object can include many properties, as mentioned above, and supports all ability suffix keys.
+* Ability Tooltips: All abilities adhere to the key structure of `DOTA_Tooltip_ability_abilityname`.
+They also have predefined suffix keys such as `_Description`, `_Lore`, `_Note0` etc. A single ability tooltip object can include many properties, as mentioned above, and supports all ability suffix keys.

-* Modifier Tooltips: All modifiers adhere to the key structure of "DOTA_Tooltip_modifiername".
+* Modifier Tooltips: All modifiers adhere to the key structure of `DOTA_Tooltip_modifiername`.
 It is common to start every modifier's name with `modifier_...`, but those should work here even if you named your modifiers differently.

 In my personal mod, Dota Reimagined, I've created two more Tooltip Localization types: Reimagined Tooltips and Talent Tooltips.
 Those are disabled (commented out) in the compiler because they do not work on standard modes (even talents, that system is custom made in my mod).
 However, they can be used as good reference to setting up additional localization types if you so desire.
 Feel free to check the compiler (found at `node_modules/@shushishtok/tooltip_generator/localizationCompiler.ts`) and tweak it as you fit.
 The above Tooltips types should be sufficient for most modes.